-“CIPA” stands for Certified Islamic Professional Accountant and it is one of the two flagship qualifications which is offered by the AAOIFI.
-It was launched in 2006 and relaunched in 2017 after a three-year long overhauling process.
+“CIPA” stands for Certified Islamic Professional Accountant and it is one of the two fellowship programs offered by the AAOIFI.
+The program was launched in 2006 and relaunched in 2017 after a three-year-long overhauling process.

-CIPA is the only internationally recognized qualification in accounting for Islamic financial institutions, catering to all banking, investments, and Takaful segments.
+CIPA is the only internationally recognized qualification in accountancy for Islamic financial institutions, catering to all banking, investment, and Takaful sectors.